yatima1460/yatima1460.github.io/CV.md

 One notable collaboration was with Cranio Creations, an Italian board game manufacturer, where we digitized a tabletop board game to run within Unreal with VR controllers.

-e showcased multiple VR video games and experiences at Lucca Comics & Games, one of Europe's largest comic-cons, where we had our own stand.
+We showcased multiple VR video games and experiences at Lucca Comics & Games, one of Europe's largest comic-cons, where we had our own stand.
 Additionally, I contributed to the publication of a video game on Steam.